 Bringing Your Foreign-vaccinated Dog into the US from a High-Risk Country:

-Microchip requirement:
+Microchip Requirements:

-The microchip must be International Standards Organization (ISO)-complaint.
+The microchip must be International Standards Organization (ISO)-compliant.
 The microchip must have been implanted on or before the date the current rabies vaccine was administered.
 Rabies vaccines received prior to the implantation of a microchip are considered invalid.

 Rabies vaccination requirements:

-Dogs must receive their initial rabies vaccination on or after 12 weeks (84 days) of age or in accordance with manufacturer recommendations if licensed for use in older dogs (i.e., 16 weeks of age).
+Dogs must receive their initial rabies vaccination on or after 12 weeks (84 days) of age or in accordance with manufacturer recommendations if licensed for us in older dogs (i.e., 16 weeks of age).
 Vaccines administered prior to 12 weeks of age will not be accepted, regardless of manufacturer product licensing.
-Vaccines will be considered valid for a period of 1 or 3 years depending on manufacturer guidelines.
+Vaccines will be considered immediately valid for a period of 1 or 3 years depending on manufacturer guidelines.
 Booster vaccines are considered immediately valid in dogs over 15 months of age provided the dog has received at least 1 previous rabies vaccine administered on or after 12 weeks of age and there has been no lapse in vaccine coverage.
 Booster vaccines must be administered according to recognized U.S. vaccine schedules and comply with manufacturer’s instructions.

 Serologic testing requirements: